orbs-network/website/content/faq/md/section3/faq-3.md

 ---
 layout: partials/common/opening-box
-title: What is Orbs
+title: How do i use the Tetra wallet?
-color: "#911EE6"
+color: "#E6541E"
 ---

 this is a big test